 Figure 24.
-Principle of detection of NMR through the Hanle effect (left) and experimental NMR spectrum of a GaAs quantum well (right).
-PL = photoluminescence.
+Principle of detection of NMR through the Hanle effect (a) and experimental NMR spectrum of a GaAs quantum well (b).
+PL: photoluminescence.

 This effect can be used for detecting NMR transitions, as demonstrated in the 1970s and 1980s (Dyakonov et al., 1975; Paget et al., 1977; Paget, 1981, 1982) in GaAs.
 Figure 24 shows the basic principle of optical detection of NMR through the Hanle effect.
 The red curve represents the Hanle curve of a semiconductor system, whose nuclear field is of the order of 0.65 T. The magnetic field is scanned upwards and at the same time an RF field is applied to the sample.
 At some 0.65 T, the resonance condition for one of the nuclear spin isotopes in the sample is fulfilled and the RF irradiation saturates the nuclear spins.
-Accordingly, the nuclear field drops to a much lower value and the PL polarisation drops to the value determined by the green curve, which represents the Hanle curve for a total nuclear field of only 0.2 T.
+Accordingly, the nuclear field drops to a much lower value and the PL polarization drops to the value determined by the green curve, which represents the Hanle curve for a total nuclear field of only 0.2 T.

 The right-hand part of the figure shows an experimental spectrum of GaAs, where the external magnetic field is kept constant at 0.6 T, while an RF is applied whose frequency increases from 3.5 to 8.5 MHz.
-Whenever the frequency reaches the resonance

-625 frequency of one of the nuclear spin species present in the sample, it saturates the corresponding spin system, which leads to a reduction of the spin polarisation, the corresponding component of the nuclear field and therefore of the effective magnetic field.
-This is observed as a sudden drop of the PL polarisation at the positions where the resonance occurs for the three isotopes 69Ga, 71Ga, and 75As.
-Such experiments can target, e.g., individual quantum wells in a semiconductor heterostructure (Eickhoff et al., 2003).
-They offer a number of applications, such as the measurement of the spin density at different sites within the unit 630 cell from a measurements of the Knight shift (Krapf et al., 1991).
+Whenever the frequency reaches the resonance frequency of one of the nuclear spin species present in the sample, it saturates the corresponding spin system, which leads to a reduction of the spin polarization, the corresponding component of the nuclear field, and therefore of the effective magnetic field.
+This is observed as a sudden drop of the PL polarization at the positions where the resonance occurs for the three isotopes $^{69}$ Ga, $^{71}$ Ga, and $^{75}$ As.
+Such experiments can target e.g. individual quantum wells in a semiconductor heterostructure (Eickhoff et al., 2003).
+They offer a number of applications, such as the measurement of the spin density at different sites within the unit cell from measurements of the Knight shift (Krapf et al., 1991).